rnwonder/solid-date-picker/README.md

 ### Road Map
 - Time Picker (In progress)
-- Internationalization (In progress)
 - More themes
 - More utility functions
-- Expose internal components for more flexibility
 - Add more tests

 ### Contributing